Finxpd

 Covered Calls

 A call option grants the holder the right to purchase a share of stock for a specific time and at a set price.
-Selling covered calls are one way to protect your investment in Apple stock.
+Selling covered calls is one way to protect your investment in Apple stock.
 As long as the stock doesn’t exceed the strike price, you’ll make money from the premiums the buyer pays for the calls.
 Therefore, you will get premiums on the covered call if the stock price falls as you anticipate.
 However, your profits would be capped at the strike price if the stock price reached that level.

 Collars